South Korean Opposition Leader Lee Attacked During Busan Visit

-South Korean opposition leader and former presidential candidate Lee Jae-myung was stabbed in the neck by a man pretending to be a supporter, during a visit to the southeastern port city of Busan on Tuesday.
+South Korean opposition leader Lee Jae-Myung was airlifted to a hospital in Seoul Tuesday, hours after he was stabbed in the neck during a visit to the southeastern port city of Busan.

-Lee was meeting with reporters at the construction site of a new airport when a man approached, asking for an autograph, according to media reports.
+The leader of the Democratic Party was meeting with reporters at the construction site of a new airport when a man approached and asked for an autograph.
 Videos posted online showed Lee smiling shortly before the man plunged a large knife into the left side of his neck.

-His condition is unknown.
-Pictures showed him lying on the ground, with his eyes closed and mouth open, while those around him applied pressure to the wound.
-South Korean media report that Lee was conscious while being transported to the hospital.
+A bystander pressed a handkerchief to Lee’s neck to stop the bleeding before he was rushed to Pusan National University Hospital.

-A male suspect was arrested at the scene, according to reports.
-There is no word on a motive.
+A Democratic Party spokesman says Lee was airlifted to Seoul National University Hospital for surgery after doctors expressed concern about potential massive bleeding around his jugular vein.

 Last year, South Korean prosecutors indicted Lee on corruption-related charges, including those related to a property development scandal.
 He avoided jail after a court rejected a warrant for his arrest.